-The Best Thing to Do Is Be Polite But Don’t Answer Unnecessary Questions
+Be Polite But Don’t Answer Unnecessary and Incriminating Questions

 A law enforcement officer has been trained to begin what is known as an OUI investigation, and this investigation starts the moment the officer observes you driving recklessly, or running a red light, or weaving between lanes.
 Your movements will be recorded by the police cruiser’s video cam, and right before the officer walks up to your car window he or she will turn on their body cam and begin recording your physical appearance and your answers to questions asked about where you are coming from, how much have you had to drink, and where you are going.
 You legally don’t need to answer these probing questions.
 Your answers may be used against you in court.

 Rule # 1 is keep quiet and cooperate.
 Any good Portland, ME attorney with strong lawyer ratings will say do not offer any extra information not asked for.
 Politely decline to answer the officer’s questions unless you are required to give an answer.

 When being pulled over for any reason, use turn signals to let the officer know you are in fact, stopping.
 Pull over to a safe spot quickly.
 Don’t wait too long to do so as this may irritate the officer.